Accounting history

 - Providing a historical perspective on contemporary accounting issues

-- The relevance of accounting history to present day problems and solutions
+- The relevance of accounting, business and management history to present day problems and solutions

 Partnerships and collaborations

-Our research is frequently collaborative in nature, and we have academic partnerships with other universities with accounting history specialisms.
+Our research is frequently collaborative in nature, and interdisciplinary.
+We have academic partnerships with other universities with accounting history specialisms and with organisations external to the University.

-We also have strong links with Portsmouth's Royal Maritime museum library, and with other local heritage locations.
-Including the Mary Rose, Weald and Downland museum and Fishbourne Roman Palace, who provide access to their specialist data and expertise.
+We have strong links with organisations in Portsmouth's Historic dockyard, with the Property Trust, the Mary Rose museum and the Royal Maritime museum, as well as with other local heritage locations including Weald and Downland museum and Fishbourne Roman Palace, who provide access to their specialist data and expertise.

 Projects and publications